 In all study arms, the second daily dose (SHP655 or placebo given 12 hours after PEX completion) will be terminated if the pre-PEX ADAMTS-13 activity levels are >150% (local lab) or above the upper limit of the local lab quantification.
 After the second dose has been suspended, the first daily dose (SHP655 or placebo given immediately after PEX) will be terminated if pre-PEX ADAMTS-13 activity levels are >150% or above the upper limit of the local lab quantification.
+If the ADAMTS 13 levels (based on local labs) are <50% between discharge and first weekly follow-up visit then the investigator may treat the patient with the IP prior to the scheduled visit.
+Any additional assessments may be conducted as per the investigator's judgement.

-After resolution of the TTP episode, subjects who received SHP655 during the treatment of the acute episode will be given additional supplementation with blinded IP once weekly (maximum of 4 doses of weekly 40 IU/kg) if a weekly ADAMTS-13 activity at the local lab is <50% (drawn >72 hours after last IP infusion).
+After resolution of the TTP episode, subjects who received SHP655 during the treatment of the acute episode will be given additional supplementation with blinded IP once weekly (maximum of 4 doses of weekly 40 IU/kg ± 4 IU/kg) if a weekly ADAMTS-13 activity at the local lab is <50% (drawn >72 hours after last IP infusion).